hansi-b/manipuPom/README.md

   POM files in a directory structure and output the dependency relationships in either PlantUML or JSON format.
 - `src/mod_parent.py` — Script to update `<parent><version>` in multiple POM files.
 Works recursively and can update many POMs in place or perform a dry-run.
+- `src/evaluate_mvn_build.py` — Script to evaluate Maven build logs in a directory and produce a human-friendly report listing successful builds, failure groups, and unreadable/inconclusive logs.
 - `tests/` — pytest-based unit tests.
 - `tests/data/` — test data used by the test suite.
 - `requirements.txt` — development/test dependencies (currently